 Every resident has their own bedroom and en-suite, but there are communal areas to be enjoyed including lounges, dining rooms and outdoor spaces.
 Care is provided by a team of carers and other healthcare professionals around the clock within the care home.

 24-hour care in a safe and secure environment.

-Care homes can accommodate low to high care and support needs, as well as nursing care generally all in one place.
+Care homes can accommodate low to high care and support needs, as well as nursing care, generally all in one place.

 Most good care homes have many facilities for residents to enjoy, including lounges, garden spaces, a hairdressing salon and some even have a cinema.

-A range of social activities and events are run at set times each day, so residents are entertained and able to remain active if they wish.
+A range of social activities and events are run at set times each day, so residents are entertained and able to remain active, if they wish.

 Leaving your much-loved home and having to sell the house to fund care home fees can be very upsetting and sometimes traumatic for many, especially if you are living with a condition like dementia.

-- You will need to down-size from a large family home and move into a single room, which for some is very challenging and makes it difficult to retain possessions you hold dear.
+You will need to downsize from a large family home and move into a single room, which, for some, is very challenging and makes it difficult to retain possessions you hold dear.

 Life in a care home is driven by routines and it is difficult for you to choose things like when you eat your meals or get up in the morning.
-Fixed daily patterns can contribute to the feelings of losing independence and control over how you live your life.
+Fixed daily patterns can contribute to feelings of losing independence and control over how you live your life.

 The cost of a care home can vary significantly depending on the standards of care and the environment, as well as the location of the care home.
 Care homes are typically more expensive in the South East of England.
 If nursing care or specialist care of conditions is needed, then the weekly fee can be considerably higher.
 When considering a care home, it is important to ask them what is included in the weekly fee as there are generally optional extras, such as trips or hairdressing all of which can add up over the course of a year.